AaronRodrigues/passwordgenerator/README.md

    password.generate(length= 8, uppercase = false, lowercase = true, special = true)
    ```
    ![Example](./img/passwordgenerator.png)

+### Assumptions Made

+   1. Default length for the password is 15 characters
+   2. Minimum Length for the password is 4 characters

+      I initially wanted to go through each case for less than 3 characters.
+This would lead to writing more exception statements in cases such as:
+      ```
+      length = 2, uppercase = false, lowercase = true, numeric = true, special = true
+      length = 2, uppercase = false, lowercase = false, numeric = true, special = true
+      length = 2, uppercase = false, lowercase = true, numeric = false, special = true
+      length = 2, uppercase = false, lowercase = true, numeric = true, special = false
+      etc
+      ```
+      I made the assumption that a password would be too insecure if it had less than 4 characters.
+I did reach out with a question regarding the minimum length for the password.
+I was told to make an assumption since it is the weekend and the question could not be answered.
+   3. All conditions regarding uppercase, lowercase, numbers and special characters are set to true by default

 ### Further improvements
 - Creating an interface for the application